lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-10-17-Proofs-trivial.md

 $$

 Yup, trivial.
 (Even if some of those steps could have been expanded out a bit more.)

-Many problems of discrete mathematics can be solved by following your nose.
+Many facts of discrete mathematics can be proved by following your nose.
+And perhaps this gives us a definition of *trivial*: results that follow more or less mechanically from the definitions.
+The *fundamental theorem of arithmetic*, which states that every natural number has a unique factorisation into primes, is a good example of a non-trivial result.
+Its proof strays far beyond the definition of a prime number, relying on Bézout's identity, which relies on Euclid's algorithm for computing greatest common divisors.

 ### Whitehead and Russell's *Principia Mathematica*